-At this set you find excellent barristers who truly add value.
-Barristers offer clear and robust legal advice and outstanding advocacy while remaining approachable.
+At Devereux, you find excellent barristers who truly add value, offering clear and robust legal advice and outstanding advocacy while remaining approachable.

-Members’ experience of complementary areas of work provides a distinct advantage in disputes where there is a cross-over between, for example, tax and employment; professional negligence and insurance; employment and finance; and personal injury and employment.
+Devereux members’ experience in complementary areas of work provides a distinct advantage in disputes where there is a cross-over between different practice areas.
+For example, tax and employment; professional negligence and insurance; and personal injury and employment.
 Exposure to a broad range of work means that junior tenants gain extensive experience of all aspects of oral and written advocacy at an early stage.

 |Chambers Director||Vince Plant|

 |Member of Chambers||BRENNAN QC, Timothy (1981/2001)|